 As of 1 April 2016, the application fee is $27.
 If your certificate is lost or destroyed, you can request a replacement subject to a re-issue fee of $55.

-Payments can be made via cash or cheque at the Office of the Tax Commissioner.
-Persons wishing to pay via debit or credit card will be given a form to take to the Government Cashiers, 30 Parliament Street, Hamilton.
+Payments can be made via cheque at the Office of the Tax Commissioner.
+Persons who wish to pay via cash, debit or credit cards must take a completed Application Form to the Government Cashiers in the Government Administration Building, 30 Parliament Street, Hamilton, for payment.

 Rules and exceptions